cx-333/rrsq_dvsc/README.md

 ## 🗃️ Pre-trained Model

-The model will released soon.
+The model is placed in the `checkpoints` folder.

 ## 📊 Evaluation